Apple's iPhone sales tanked. Now all eyes are on what's ahead

 The earnings warning was Apple's first in more than 15 years.

 The weaker holiday season -- a period when most of Apple's iPhones are sold -- fanned a growing belief that the industry as a whole, and Apple in particular, is grappling with consumer smartphone fatigue.
-Many people also pointed to the high price tags on Apple's newest iPhones.
-The XS ranges from $999 to $1,349, depending on storage, and the XS Max tops out at $1,499 in the 512GB configuration.
+Many people also pointed to the high price tags on Apple's newest phones.
+The iPhone XS ranges from $999 to $1,349, depending on storage, and the XS Max tops out at $1,499 with 512GB of storage.
 By comparison, the MacBook Air start at $849.

 Apple didn't respond to a request for comment.
 The company had raised a red flag in November, when it said it would stop disclosing how many units it sells each quarter.

 On Tuesday, investors and analysts will get a more-detailed picture of what missed and why.
-More important, though, will be what Apple says during its conference call about the state of the second fiscal quarter, which ends March 31.
+More important, though, will be what Apple says during its conference call about the state of the second fiscal quarter, which ends in March.

 "The big question is how much iPhone channel inventory Apple built in Q1," Toni Sacconaghi, an analyst at Bernstein, wrote in a note to investors last week.
 Sacconaghi encouraged investors to listen for commentary on replacement cycles for the iPhone, reasons for the downturn in China and softness in other markets for the iPhone.
 "Our contention [is] that China only appears to account for half of the iPhone's shortfall in Q1," he wrote.